Personal Loan Basics

 How can I apply for a loan?

-The process is more straightforward than most people expect.
-You fill out an application online or in person, provide some basic personal and financial details, and show proof of income.
-From there, the financial institution reviews your credit profile to determine whether you qualify and on what terms.
+The process is simpler than most people expect.
+You fill out an application online or in person, share some basic personal and financial info, and provide proof of income.
+From there, the lender reviews your credit profile to determine whether you qualify and on what terms.
 Most online platforms let you check your rate without affecting your credit score before you commit to anything.

 What documents do I need to apply?